markekraus/mekschemas/README.md

-# mekschemas
+# MEK Schemas

-Repository of public schemas for various projects
+Repository of public schemas for various projects.